eriky/ESClient/README.rst

 =======
 This client library was written by Erik-Jan van Baaren (erikjan@gmail.com)

-A small amount of code is inspired by `pyelasticsearch`_.
+The style of this library is inspired by `pyelasticsearch`_.

 Dependencies
 ============
 ESClient uses the excellent *requests* library.
-If you don't have it installed you can use easy_install or pip install to fetch it.

 Changelog
 =========